 Alternatively, two design fairs, WAMP and Gozsdu Udvar, set up their own Christmas markets, where a younger, trendier generation of designers show their craft and collections of clothing, accessories and gifts of all sorts.

 The unmistakable sweet perfume of kürtőskalács, a cylinder-shaped cake, which some call chimney cake, is as Hungarian as it gets – Hungarians insist.
 A strip of sweet dough is wound around a spit, baked and rolled in sugar, which caramelises on the surface.
 The resulting delicacy resembles an oversize hollow tube, which you unwind as you tear bits off.
 Its recent renaissance has seen bakers come up with several varieties – pick your own filling or eat it the way the purists do without further ado.

-Click here for more unmissable winter experiences.
+Browse our "Budapest Christmas Fairs" event for detailed information and opening hours! * Click here for more unmissable winter experiences.

 Browse our Special Offers and book your accommodation at Kempinski Corvinus, to be within easy reach of the most spellbinding Christmas markets, in the most joyful festive season. se our online booking tool here now or contact our Reservations Department directly on +36 1 429 3375 or at email@example.com.